close

 Housewarmings are particularly easy – the traditional way to go would be to gift the family bread (Brot) and salt (Salz), as this would ensure that they never go hungry in their new home.
 However, whatever you do, don’t spill the salt, as that can cost you seven years of bad luck!
 This superstition comes from a period when salt was a very expensive and valuable commodity, so spilling some was considered a huge waste.

 You can, of course, be creative and get them something else for their home, but be sure to cross knives off your list.
 Knives, when gifted, are believed to cause the receiver injury and sometimes even death.
+No pressure.

-For other occasions, if you’re stumped for ideas, you can always plump for a nice new leather wallet.
+For other occasions, if you’re stumped for ideas, you can always plump for a nice new wallet.
 However, you can’t gift an empty wallet!
 No, you’ve got to put a coin in it, to ensure that the recipient will never be poor.
 If wallets aren’t your thing, you might look for something else, but beware of getting shoes, especially for your lover.
 You’ll only have yourself to blame when they run away in them!

 Congratulating someone – it’s only polite!